dArignac/smarthome/setup/README.md

 # JeeLink

-Attach in USB port and check fi recognized: `lsusb`.
+Attach in USB port and check if recognized: `lsusb`.
 It should be something like `Future Technology Devices International, Ltd FT232 Serial (UART) IC`.

 Check `dmesg` to find where it was mounted: `dmesg | grep tty`